-This week the Department for Education have launched a new helpline to answer questions about Coronavirus related to education.
+The Department for Education has a dedicated helpline to answer questions about Coronavirus related to education.
 Staff, parents and young people can contact the helpline as follows:

 - Phone: 0800 046 8687